Discover the Step-by-Step Process of Modular Construction

 Step 5: Early Procurement

 Modular construction compresses the time available for procurement.
-Materials must be approved, contracted, fabricated, shipped and staged before they’re needed on the production line.
+Materials must be approved, procured, shipped and staged before they’re needed on the production line.
+In conventional construction, this process can flow with the schedule.
+In manufacturing, this is all done upfront, often completed before foundations are started.

 That process starts with specifications and samples.
-Designers, owners, procurement teams and vendors work through approvals for finishes, equipment, furniture, fixtures and specialty materials.
-Shop drawings may go through several review cycles before fabrication begins.
+Designers, owners, procurement teams and vendors work through approvals for finishes, shop drawings, equipment, furniture, fixtures and specialty materials.

 Step 6: Logistics